Who is taking you there

 Shannon Bard staged at Arzak in San Sebastian - one of the most respected kitchens in the world.
 She has cooked at the James Beard House.
 Won on Food Network.
 Spent nearly two decades building relationships in kitchens that don't advertise themselves.

-She built Flavors And Frontiers because she kept seeing the same thing everywhere she traveled.
-Performance marketed as culture.
-Watered-down versions of local food passed off as generational.
+Flavors And Frontiers exists because the same problem kept appearing everywhere.
+Performance marketed as culture, watered down versions of local food passed off as generational.
 Culinary tourism that extracts from a place and gives nothing back.
 And in doing so, slowly hollows it out.

 The knowledge lives in the hands.
 When those hands stop, it is gone.